-DCOPN finds that Lewis-Gale Medical Center, LLC's proposed project to relocate the 130 psychiatric beds currently at the Pavilion to a newly constructed facility, LewisGale Mental Health and Wellness Center is generally consistent with the applicable criteria and standards of the SMFP and the Eight Required Considerations of the Code of Virginia.
+DCOPN finds that Lewis-Gale Medical Center, LLC's proposed project to relocate the 130 psychiatric beds currently at The Pavilion to a newly constructed facility, LewisGale Mental Health & Wellness Center is generally consistent with the applicable criteria and standards of the SMFP and the Eight Required Considerations of the Code of Virginia.
 Moreover, DCOPN finds that the proposed project is more advantageous than the alternative of the status quo.
-As discussed above, approval of the project will allow for increased access to acute psychiatric care in a more modern facility and is likely to lessen the burden on the highly utilized state hospitals.
+As discussed above, approval of the project will allow for increased access to acute psychiatric care in a more modern facility and will maintain LGMC's level of TDO acceptance, supporting the highly utilized state hospitals.